6 Tips for surviving a PMDD crisis

 2. Contact a specialist organisation

 PMDD is still a not well-known disorder.
 And sometimes, the people we expect empathy from cannot give us what we need.
-Not because they don’t love us or don’t want to help us, but simply because it’s such a complicated condition that makes it really hard to understand.
+Not because they don’t love or want to help us, but simply because it’s such a complicated condition that makes it hard to understand.
 This also applies to many doctors who, unfortunately, do not know PMDD yet, and too often, we find out that we are the experts of our condition and our emotions (no one knows you better than you do!)

 - IAPMD: a worldwide non-profit association that offers support, information and resources to all those suffering from disorders related to their cycle.